Police investigate resold southern Illinois cemetery plots

-SOUTH ROXANA, Ill.
-(AP) _ Families in southern Illinois are coming forth with complaints operators of a cemetery resold plots that were already paid for.
+SOUTH ROXANA, Ill. - Families in southern Illinois are coming forth with complaints operators of a cemetery resold plots that were already paid for.

 South Roxana Police Chief Bob Coles said Thursday investigators served subpoenas for the records of Wanda Cemetery.